Cryptococcosis: In the United States

-In the United States, the incidence of cryptococcosis is estimated to be about 0.4-1.3 cases per 100,000 population and 2-7 cases per 100,000 in people affected with AIDS, with a case fatality ratio of about 12%.
+In the United States, the incidence of cryptococcosis is estimated to be about 0.4–1.3 cases per 100,000 population and 2–7 cases per 100,000 in people affected with AIDS, with a case fatality ratio of about 12%.
 Since 1990, the incidence of AIDS-associated cryptococcosis has fallen by 90% due to the proliferation of antiretroviral therapy.
 The estimated prevalence of cryptococcosis cases amongst HIV patients in the U.S. is 2.8%.
 In immunocompetent patients, cryptococcus typically presents itself as Cryptococcus gattii.
 Despite its rarity, cryptococcus has been more commonly seen, with upwards of 20% of cases in immunocompetent people.
 Over 50% of cryptococcosis infections in North America are caused by C. gattii.
 Though C. gattii was originally thought to be restricted to subtropical and tropical regions it has become more prevalent worldwide.
 C. gattii has been found in over 90 people in the United States, most of these cases originating in Washington or Oregon.

 In sub-Saharan Africa

 Sub-Saharan Africa is the main hub for HIV/AIDS worldwide.
 HIV/AIDS accounts for about 0.5% of the world's population.
 Remarkably, sub-Saharan Africa holds 71% of HIV/AIDs cases.
 Cryptococcal meningitis is a primary contributor to mortality among individuals with HIV/AIDS in sub-Saharan Africa.
 Approximately 160,000 cases of cryptococcal meningitis are reported in West Africa, resulting in 130,000 deaths in sub-Saharan Africa.
 Uganda is reported to have the highest occurrence of cryptococcus meningitis.
 Reflecting that, Ethiopia has the least occurrence.
 Presently, treatment options involve either a 7 or 14-day regimen of amphotericin-B, coupled with oral antifungal tablets or oral fluconazole.
-It is important to note that amphotericin B is not considered a treatment, as it showed no significant reduction in the mortality rate.
+Amphotericin B is not considered a treatment, as it showed no significant reduction in the mortality rate.